pycage/shellfish/doc/tutorial/shui-methods.md

 }
 ```

-Methods may also be called in binding expressions.
+Methods may also be called by binding expressions.

 ```
 Box {